cyberus-technology/hedron/doc/upcoming.md

 ### Hypercall Number Shortage

-The hypercall ABI reserves 4 bits for hypercall numbers in the first hypercall argument (`RAX`).
-The remaining bits in `RAX` are used for flags (4 bits) and a capability selector (56 bits).
+The hypercall ABI reserves 4 bits for hypercall numbers in the first hypercall argument (`RDI`).
+The remaining bits in `RDI` are used for flags (4 bits) and a capability selector (56 bits).
 The 4-bit hypercall numbers allow for 16 different hypercalls, which are already all used.
 This leaves no space to add the two new hypercalls required for KPages.

-I propose to extend the hypercall number part of `RAX` to 8 bits.
+I propose to extend the hypercall number part of `RDI` to 8 bits.
 This still leaves 52 bits for capability selectors on 64-bit machines.
 (Incidentally, this also matches with the former use of capability selectors as page/frame numbers.)